reflectoring/reflectoring.github.io/_posts/2020-11-21-spring-boot-elastic-search.md

 ```
 Here we are connecting to our Elasticsearch instance running on localhost and listening on port 9200.
 We can further customize by adding more properties like enabling ssl, setting timeouts, etc.

-**Enabling transport layer logging**: In order to see what is actually sent to and received from the server, Request / Response logging on the transport level needs to be turned on as outlined in this snippet:
+**Enabling transport layer logging**: To see what is sent to and received from the server, Request / Response logging on the transport level needs to be turned on as outlined in this snippet:

 <logger name="org.springframework.data.elasticsearch.client.WIRE" level="trace"/>